samveen/pico-mpy-2fa-totp/README.md

 - Countdown timer to present how long till the TOTP is about to expire.
 - Use WiFi network and NTP to set the current UTC time - to correct the Raspberry Pi Pico's RTC

 ## Usage

-- Connect the [Character LCD](https://shopee.ph/1602-16x2-Character-LCD-Module-Display-HD44780-with-I2C-i.18252381.242465767) to the Raspberry Pi Pico.
+- Connect the display to the Raspberry Pi Pico W.
 - Create a `codes.json` file (based on `codes.json.example`) which includes the desired TOTP keys.
-- Flash the Raspberry Pi Pico with the latest [MicroPython with Pimoroni Libs](https://github.com/pimoroni/pimoroni-pico/releases/latest).
+- Flash the Pico W with the latest [MicroPython](https://micropython.org/download/rp2-pico-w/).
-- Copy the codebase to the Raspberry Pi Pico.
 - Configure WiFi network SSID and password on `synchronised_time.py`.
+- Copy the codebase to the Raspberry Pi Pico W.
+- Reset the Pico W
 - Now you can cycle through your TOTP's using a button.

 ## Acknowledgements

-Forked from [pico-2fa-totp](https://github.com/eddmann/pico-2fa-totp) created by [Edd Mann](https://github.com/eddmann).
+Forked from [Kleo's](https://github.com/kleo) [fork](https://github.com/kleo/pico-2fa-totp) of the [pico-2fa-totp](https://github.com/eddmann/pico-2fa-totp) created by [Edd Mann](https://github.com/eddmann).

-RPI PICO I2C LCD scripts from [RPI-PICO-I2C-LCD](https://github.com/T-622/RPI-PICO-I2C-LCD) created by [Tyler Peppy](https://github.com/T-622).
+Pico-oled-1.3 driver by [Waveshare](https://www.waveshare.com/wiki/Pico-OLED-1.3#Examples) updated with [nicer fonts](https://github.com/markwinap/Pycom-SH1107-I2C/blob/master/lib/SH1107.py).